 Author Contributions

-P.D.M., D.A.G. and K.L. coordinated the project.
+P.D.M., D.A.G. and K.L. designed and coordinated the project.
 P.D.M. synthesized the samples, carried out structural analysis, and wrote a first draft of the manuscript.
 D.A.G., A.J.G., B.J.K, and J.B. performed PNR studies.
-D.A.G. and A.J.G. and E. A. carried out XAS measurements.
+D.A.G., A.J.G. and E. A. carried out XAS measurements.
 D. H-M. and M.V. carried out electron microscopy studies.
 V. T. measured magnetometry.
 Z.E.B., J.R.J., and R. Z. carried out transport measurements.
 R.V.C. and Y.T. assisted with sample synthesis and RSM studies.
 All authors contributed to data analysis and manuscript revision. ‡These authors contributed equally.

 Film growth and characterization.
 Commercially available 100 nm thick YBCO films grown on STO substrates were purchased from MTI Corporation for this experiment.
 The films, which were packaged and kept in a vacuum-sealed box prior to Gd deposition, were exposed to atmosphere for < 1 h before being transferred to a high vacuum environment at UCD; they were subsequently sputter-coated with Gd (3 nm, 7 nm, 20 nm) and a Au (5 nm) protective capping layer using Ar gas at 0.67 Pa working pressure in a chamber with a base pressure in the 10-6 Pa range.
 XRD characterization, including both θ-2θ scans and reciprocal space maps, was performed on a X-ray diffractometer equipped with parallel beam optics and Cu Kα1 monochromator.
 Polarized neutron reflectometry was measured at the NIST Center for Neutron Research on the PBR and MAGIK beamlines.
 The experiments used 4.75 Å and 5 Å neutrons respectively, and were carried out at a temperature of 6 K. Fitting of the PNR data was performed using the Refl1d software package, following a Markov-chain Monte Carlo fitting algorithm40.
 The calculated SLD was determined by the calculating the sum of the volume-scaled atomic scattering lengths.
 XAS measurements were performed at the Advanced Light Source on beamline 4.0.2 at room temperature in a grazing incidence (30°) geometry.
 Both fluorescence and electron yield (EY) modes were measured, but due to the capping layers no appreciable signal was measured in the EY mode, thus only FY data are shown.
 Magnetometry measurements were performed by first cooling the samples to 5 K in zero field; a field of 1 mT was then applied, and the magnetic moment was recorded as the sample was warmed up to 100 K. To reduce stray magnetic fields and trapped flux, the superconducting magnet was driven into the normal state before each measurement.
 Resistivity was measured using a four-contact van der Pauw geometry.
 The excitation current used was 100 µA at a frequency of 173 Hz.
 The transition temperatures in the magnetometry and resistance measurements were acquired by taking the midpoint of the transitions.
 Cross-section specimens for electron microscopy were prepared by grinding, polishing and ion milling with a final 0.5 kV cleaning.
 STEM analyses were carried out in a JEOL ARM200cF equipped with spherical aberration corrector and working with an acceleration voltage of 200kV at the National Center for Electron Microscopy at University Complutense of Madrid, Spain.